 Advice On Raising A Puppy When You Work Full Time

-Having a dog and a 9 to 5 is possible for a lot of families, but raising a puppy when you work full time away from the home is a bit more of a challenge.
+Having a dog and a 9 to 5 is possible for a lot of families, but raising a Labrador puppy when you work full time away from the home is a bit more of a challenge.
 Fortunately, there are things you can do to successfully bring a new furry baby into your home happily and safely whilst holding down your career.
 It will probably involve a lot of paid help, from dog sitters to creches, or if you are extremely lucky friendly family members, as well as a careful set up at home.
 Play pens, baby gates and plenty of toys will come in helpful too, along with those all important puppy pads.

 Today I’ll share how to bring your new puppy home at 8 weeks old, and keep your job as well as your cool.